Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 Head to your lodgings for the night and spend the first evening meeting new friends and mingling about with students preparing for our many enriching programs.
 Good luck and enjoy your stay in beautiful Costa Rica!

-Wake up for an early breakfast before departing with your group on the four-hour bus ride south to the Pacific beach town of Uvita.
-After settling into the Uvita Surf and Service Base and taking in the beautiful view of the Pacific Ocean, head to the beach for your first introduction to the region’s famous waves.
+Wake up for an early breakfast before departing with your group on a 4-5 hours bus ride to the Pacific Surf town of Playa Grande.
+After settling into the Playa Grande Surf and Service Base house and taking in the beautiful view of the Pacific Ocean, head to the beach for your first introduction to the region’s famous waves.

 In the evening, return for a delicious dinner at The Base and enjoy a relaxing evening with your new friends.

-Wake up early to start the day with service on a local community project helping out on construction projects to improve low-income family homes.
-In the afternoon, ride the waves during another surf lessons.
-Relax in the sun, explore the famous Whale’s Tail rock formation, or play a game of beach soccer with local children.
-In the evening, hang out with your friends at The Base.
-Relax with a game of pingpong or foosball, strum a guitar, or take a nap in a hammock.
+Wake up early to start the day with service on a local community project helping out on construction projects to improve the community infrastructure.
+In the afternoon, ride the waves during another surf lesson.
+Relax in the sun, explore the famous beach of Playa Grande, play soccer or volleyball with your new friends.
+In the evening, hang out at The Base.
+Relax with a game of ping pong or foosball, strum a guitar, or take a nap in a hammock.

-After breakfast, take one last opportunity to surf before its time to say goodbye to your new friends from the community.
+After breakfast, take one last opportunity to surf before its time to say goodbye to your new friends.
 After lunch, it’s time to head back to San José for your last night in Costa Rica.

 Depart early for home or more onto another great adventure with Rustic Pathways!